Wordlist

 Used in the Swedish Environmental Code, rules and regulations with the meaning to transfer an article to Sweden from another country outside the EU, so-called third country.
 This is based on how the Swedish Customs and the tax authorities define import.
 The Swedish versions of the EU legislation use import and export also for trade between the EU member states.

-import: Means the physical introduction into the customs territory of the Community;
+Import: Means the physical introduction into the customs territory of the Community;

 Industry chemical